Chart Color Schemes

 The employment landscape in Modbury shows performance that lags behind national averages across key labour market indicators

-Modbury has a highly educated workforce with significant representation in essential services sectors.
-The unemployment rate was 4.2% as of September 2025, with an estimated employment growth of 1.2% over the past year, according to AreaSearch's aggregation of statistical area data.
+Modbury has a well-educated workforce with essential services sectors well represented.
+The unemployment rate was 4.2% as of September 2025, based on AreaSearch aggregation of statistical area data.
+Employment growth over the past year was estimated at 1.2%.

-Conversely, education & training employs only 7.8% of local workers, below Greater Adelaide's 9.3%.
-With 1.1 workers per resident as at the Census, Modbury functions as an employment hub, hosting more jobs than residents and attracting workers from surrounding areas.
-During the year to September 2025, employment levels increased by 1.2% and labour force increased by 1.3%, maintaining a relatively stable unemployment rate.
-In contrast, Greater Adelaide saw employment rise by 3.0%, labour force grow by 2.9%, and unemployment fall by 0.1 percentage points.
-State-level data from 25-Nov shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with the state's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Modbury's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years.
+The area had particular employment specialization in administrative & support services, with an employment share 1.5 times the regional level.
+In contrast, education & training employed just 7.8% of local workers, below Greater Adelaide's 9.3%.
+There were 1.1 workers for every resident as at the Census, indicating that Modbury functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to September 2025, employment levels increased by 1.2% and labour force increased by 1.2%, keeping the unemployment rate relatively stable.
+This contrasted with Greater Adelaide, where employment rose by 3.0%, the labour force grew by 2.9%, and unemployment fell by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggested potential future demand within Modbury.
+Applying these industry-specific projections to Modbury's employment mix indicated local employment should increase by 6.5% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment